 An early example of the geography-social development interaction occurs with the independent emergence of settled agrarian communities in about six major regions after the last Ice Age.
 These communities arose about 9,500 BCE in latitudes and places where both animal and plant resources were rich, varied, and amenable to domestication.
 The first and most dense arose in the Hilly Flanks of Mesopotamia.
 Ecology and climate were juxtaposed in a way that made settled communities more likely to occur here than elsewhere.
-Here there were several naturally-occurring cereals (barley, wheat) as well as animals (?pigs, oxen, chickens) amenable to domestication.
+Here there were naturally-occurring and domesticable cereals (barley, wheat) as well as animals (?pigs, oxen, chickens) amenable to domestication.

 Much later, in about 5,000 BCE, communities moved to the exceptionally fertile soils between the Tigris and Euphrates rivers that facilitated the transport of resources.
 Here, by building elaborate irrigation systems for their crops (an emergent social development), a much greater control was gained over the food supply.
 As this region became more productive than the former sites around the Hilly Flanks (which depended on natural rainfall for irrigation) the centre of human distribution changed.
 This pattern was to be followed in the Nile delta, Indus Valley, and the Yangtze and Yellow rivers.
-At around 3100 BC the Nile valley was united into the largest kingdom the world had ever seen, and around 2230 BC the Western cores in Sumer and Egypt had totally eclipsed other settlements.
+At around 3100 BCE the Nile valley was united into the largest kingdom the world had ever seen, and around 2230 BCE the Western cores in Sumer and Egypt had totally eclipsed other settlements.
 But this was about to change with the collapse of Egypt and Mesopotamia as the former geographic paradigm of an irrigated river valley was about to change.

-By 1500 BCE a new ‘International Age’ had arrived with an exchange of people, royal marriage, trade, and ideas between Egypt, Babylon and the new states of Assyria, Mittani and Hittites.
+By 1500 BCE a new ‘International Age’ had arrived with an exchange of people, royal marriage, trade, and ideas between Egypt, Babylon and the new states of Assyria, Mittani, and Hittites.
 The Mediterranean was now becoming a new geographic challenge as trade developed along its shores.
 Increase in social complexity (large ships, advanced weaponry, early machinery, cities) was at a peak at this time.
 Morris’s social development index indicates that between 1000 and 100 BCE social organization doubled in both East and West, but it was not to last as it actually decreased in the medieval period.
 In Morris’s terms it was ‘greater when Julius Caesar crossed the Rubicon than it would be when Columbus crossed the Atlantic’.

 At the time of the Roman empire in the West, and the Han dynasty in the East, social complexity had never been greater, but both declined, followed by Eastern ascendancy from 550 to 1800 CE, the surge of social organization since 1800 a result of the Industrial Revolution which exceeded this former high point sixfold, and it is still accelerating.
 Inevitably this trend correlates strongly with population growth and energy use per capita.
 By 200 BCE the world was divided into single empires in East and West linked by the Silk Roads and highways across the steppes of Central Asia.

-This interplay of geography and social development is then repeated through history.
+The interplay of geography and social development is repeated throughout history.
 Social organization through the phases of city, state, and empire is constrained by trade which depends on trade routes over land, along rivers, and across the sea.
 With increasing social complexity ships became more seaworthy, and the geographic boundaries of the larger empires were extended.
-In the West, the boundary is, at first, the Mediterranean and then in the European Age of Discovery the Americas which open up to Britain, a developing sea power, and the closest nation to the Americas on the European Atlantic coast.
+In the West, the boundary is, at first, the Mediterranean, and then in the European Age of Discovery the Americas.
+These open up to Europe but especially Britain, a developing sea power, and the closest nation to the Americas on the European Atlantic coast.
 This results in an Atlantic economy stimulating further social development.

-The limitations and boundaries set by geography can then be overcome by improved technology, transport, and communication systems (increasingly complex social organization).
-Historically, as the search for resources widened new lands were drawn into the ambit of ambitious societies.
-Today’s global economy is confined both spacially and in terms of the resources it can process.
+The limitations and boundaries set by geography were overcome by the improved technology of transport and communication systems (increasingly complex social organization).
+Historically, as the search for resources widened, new lands were drawn into the ambit of ambitious societies.
+Today’s global economy is still constrained, though less than ever before, by the spatial distribution of the resources it can process.